-- Data: 16 × 16 eight-bit grayscale images, with each pixel ranging in intensity from 0 to 255. - Task: recognize, from the matrix of pixel intensities, the digit in each image (0,1,···,9) quickly and accurately. - Importance of uncertainty assessment (the task can be handed over to a human operator if the uncertainty is too high).
+- Data: 16 × 16 eight-bit grayscale images, with each pixel ranging in intensity from 0 to 255. - Task: recognize, from the matrix of pixel intensities, the digit in each image (0,1,...,9) quickly and accurately. - Importance of uncertainty assessment (the task can be handed over to a human operator if the uncertainty is too high).

-- Predict the box office receipt of a movie from the genre, budget, star power, buzz, etc. - Identify the numbers in a handwritten ZIP code, from a digitized image. - Customize an email spam detection system. - Establish the relationship between salary and demographic variables in population survey data. - Recognize the expression on a face. - Analyze the contents of an image.
+- Predict the box office receipt of a movie from the genre, budget, star power, buzz, etc. - Identify the numbers in a handwritten ZIP code, from a digitized image. - Customize an email spam detection system. - Establish the relationship between salary and demographic variables in population survey data. - Recognize the expression on a face.